facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 • Long-term tax exposure patterns

-Income architecture becomes the structural bridge between spending strategy and tax coordination.
+It becomes the structural bridge between spending strategy and tax sequencing.

 3. Tax Sequencing